FINDING YOUR FLOW TOOLKIT

 6. Clear and Precise Language

-We all get tired of conversations, stories, and meetings that go on and on, where upon reflection, the content could have been summed up in 1/5th the time.
+We all get tired of conversations, stories, and meetings that go on and on, whereupon reflection, the content could have been summed up in 1/5th the time.
 As you consider your use of language and story, think about how you can cut the fat out.
 Use more precise language (oral and written) to convey the meaning you desire.
-Remember: quality vs. quantity.
+Remember — quality over quantity.

 7. Check for Understanding